pvdz/preval/tests/cases/arr_mutation/loop_access_of_const.md

 - (todo) do we want to support ArrayExpression as expression statement in free loops?
-- (todo) do we want to support Literal as expression statement in free loops?
 - (todo) support array reads statement type WhileStatement